 So is being close enough to a project that you can step in when issues arise and confront challenges head-on.

-There are plenty of project management and collaboration apps and platforms, including some that are free, that can help you manage just about any type of project so it’s worth exploring some of the different options.
+There are plenty of project management and collaboration apps and platforms, including some that are free, that can assist you in managing just about any type of project so it’s worth exploring some of the different options.

-Making and managing financial decisions is a critical part of the role of most business employees, and that doesn’t only mean being able to read an Excel spreadsheet, finance report or having a reasonable grasp of general accounting practices.
+Making and managing economical decisions is a critical part of the role of most employees, and that doesn’t only mean being able to read an Excel spreadsheet, finance report or having a reasonable grasp of general accounting practices.

 They also include being able to identify any challenges that may negatively impact a company’s finances, and, correspondingly, being able to draw logical conclusions, and implement action to solve these challenges.